TheMaskedMan101/Sail.13-APK/README.md

 # Beyond Sail

 Beyond Sail is a community-driven project aiming to bring back one of the best versions of Sail VR.
 We are creating a modified APK and PC client that adds new options such as singleplayer mods.
-Beyond restores classic features, and supports full cross-play, allowing players to connect and play with Sail’s official servers while enjoying enhanced gameplay.
+Beyond restores classic features, and supports full cross-play, allowing players to connect and play with our own official servers while enjoying enhanced gameplay.

 # This Project